oliverfields/dun/README.md

 $ dun new
 ```

-Vi opens, add some tasks in the note.
+Vim opens, add some tasks in the note.

 ```
 - Call boss TODO